-If you or somebody from your family or relatives is suffering from Diabetes, then this article will be really helpful for you to plan a diet for diabetes patient.
+If you or somebody from your family or relatives is suffering from Diabetes, then this Diet Plan for Diabetic Patients will be really helpful for you.
+Couple it with regular exercises and positive lifestyle changes and you can keep your diabetes under control.
 Afterall it is very important to consume a balanced and planned diet during diabetes.
-Before we jump on to actual diet let take a look at what diabetes is and what are its symptoms and types.
+Before we jump on to actual diet let’s take a look at what diabetes is and what are its symptoms and types.

 Diabetes is a metabolic disorder in which body is unable to convert sugar into energy.
 Normally whatever food we eat get converted into glucose during digestion.
 The hormone insulin which is secreted from Pancreas helps glucose to get into the cell for utilization of energy.
 Sometimes the insulin is not made by the body and the glucose gets remain in the blood and does not get utilized by the cells.
 The rise of glucose level in blood is known as Diabetes.